Skip to main content

 Why do results change with different photos?

 Angle, lighting, and what’s visible in the frame change what the model can “see.”
-Uploading 2–3 photos from different angles usually produces a more reliable shortlist than relying on a single image.
+Run separate scans with 2–3 photos from different angles, then compare the shortlists instead of relying on one image.

 What should I do after I get a shortlist of breeds?